-At Dunstable Icknield Lower School, we value pupils' education and aim to provide a broad and balanced curriculum that is accessible to all.
-We do not tolerate discrimination of any kind, and our curriculum celebrates the diverse nature of our society, enabling pupils to embrace the world around them, and encourages adherence with the fundamental British values.
-It also promotes the spiritual, moral, social, cultural, mental and physical development of pupils at our school and of society.
+At Dunstable Icknield Lower School, we value education and aim to provide a broad, balanced, and rich curriculum that is accessible to all.
+We do not tolerate discrimination of any kind, and our curriculum celebrates the diverse nature of our society.
+It encourages pupils to be successful global citizens, enabling them to embrace the world around them and encourages adherence with the fundamental British values.
+It promotes and supports the spiritual, moral, social, cultural, mental, and physical development of pupils at our school and of society.